Straw white glazed sake cup by Masashi Nishibata

 A soft landscape depicted by straw white glaze

-The thick layer of straw white glaze applied to this piece has a thick milky white surface with black grains derived from iron, creating a fantastical look as if quiet snow clouds were enveloping the red earth.
-The traces of the glaze slowly flowing during firing become very shallow unevenness that softly scatter light and draw subtle shadows in the palm of your hand.
+The thick straw white glaze applied to this piece has a creamy, milky white surface with black grains derived from iron, creating a fantastical appearance, like quiet snow clouds enveloping the red earth.
+The traces of the glaze slowly flowing during firing create very shallow unevenness that softly scatter light and create subtle shadows in the palm of your hand.

-An organic form that resembles a tight grip
+An organic form that resembles a tightly gripped hand

 Warmth and contrast brought by red clay